swiss-seismological-service/scrtdd/doc/base/multievent.rst

 .. figure:: media/multiEventRelocationSyntDataExample.png
    :width: 800

-   Test with synthetic data from the unit testing folder
+   Test with synthetic data from the unit testing folder.
+Events from 4 clusters have their locations and times altered - using several normal distributions with non-zero mean - to simulate location/time errors.
+The multi-event double-difference inversion is then applied on those altered event clusters and their original locations and times are properly recovered.
+It is interesting to note that the relocation is performed on the 4 clusters together, in a single inversion.

 -------
 Summary